bcpeinhardt/schnauzerUI/narrative_docs/src/cli.md

 ```
 SchnauzerUI is a DSL for automated web UI testing

-Usage: sui [OPTIONS] <--input-dir <INPUT_DIR>|--input-filepath <INPUT_FILEPATH>|--repl>
+Usage: sui [OPTIONS] <--input-filepath <INPUT_FILEPATH>|--repl>

 Options:
-  -d, --input-dir <INPUT_DIR>
-          Path to a directory of scripts to run
   -f, --input-filepath <INPUT_FILEPATH>
           Path to a SchnauzerUI .sui file to run
   -i, --repl
           Run SchnauzerUI in a REPL
   -o, --output-dir <OUTPUT_DIR>
-          When --dir or --filepath passed, path to a directory for logs and screenshots.
+          When --filepath passed, path to a directory for logs and screenshots.
 When --repl passed, path to a directory for the script to record the repl interactions
   -z, --headless
           Whether or not to display the browsers while the tests are running
   -b, --browser <BROWSER>
           Which browser to use.
 Supports "firefox" or "chrome".
-Defaults to chrome
+Defaults to chrome [default: chrome]
   -x, --datatable <DATATABLE>
           Path to an excel file which holds variable values for test runs
       --demo